LiMinggang/madedit-mod/README.txt

     Eg. (?<=.)\s(?=.), will has issue to be replaced one by one.
 It's tricky and NP++ has the same issue too.
 4. HighlightWord would not work if the caret is at the end of the line
+5. Scroll function on Righ click menu of scroll bars #157(Only working on Windows)

 Feature/issues to be released
 -----------------------------